8go/matrix-commander/README.md

 ```
 usage: matrix-commander.py [-h] [-d] [-c CREDENTIALS] [-r ROOM [ROOM ...]]
                            [--room-create ROOM_CREATE [ROOM_CREATE ...]]
+                           [--room-join ROOM_JOIN [ROOM_JOIN ...]]
+                           [--room-leave ROOM_LEAVE [ROOM_LEAVE ...]]
+                           [--room-forget ROOM_FORGET [ROOM_FORGET ...]]
                            [--room-invite ROOM_INVITE [ROOM_INVITE ...]]
+                           [--room-ban ROOM_BAN [ROOM_BAN ...]]
+                           [--room-unban ROOM_UNBAN [ROOM_UNBAN ...]]
+                           [--room-kick ROOM_KICK [ROOM_KICK ...]]
+                           [--user USER [USER ...]] [--name NAME [NAME ...]]
+                           [--topic TOPIC [TOPIC ...]]
                            [-m MESSAGE [MESSAGE ...]] [-i IMAGE [IMAGE ...]]
                            [-a AUDIO [AUDIO ...]] [-f FILE [FILE ...]] [-w]
                            [-z] [-k] [-p SPLIT] [-j CONFIG] [-n] [-e]
                            [-s STORE] [-l [LISTEN]] [-t [TAIL]] [-y]
                            [--print-event-id] [-u [DOWNLOAD_MEDIA]] [-o]
-                           [-v [VERIFY]] [-x RENAME_DEVICE]
+                           [-v [VERIFY]] [-x RENAME_DEVICE] [--version]

-On first run this program will configure itself.
-On further runs this program
+Welcome to matrix-commander, a Matrix CLI client. ─── On first run this
+program will configure itself.
+On further runs this program implements a
-implements a simple Matrix CLI client that can send messages, listen to
+simple Matrix CLI client that can send messages, listen to messages, verify
-messages and verify devices.
-It can send one or multiple message to one or
+devices, etc. It can send one or multiple message to one or multiple Matrix
-multiple Matrix rooms.
-The text messages can be of various formats such as
+rooms.
+The text messages can be of various formats such as "text", "html",
-"text", "html", "markdown" or "code".
-Images, audio or arbitrary files can be
+"markdown" or "code".
+Images, audio or arbitrary files can be sent as well.
-sent as well.
-For receiving there are three main options: listen forever,
+For receiving there are three main options: listen forever, listen once and
-listen once and quit, and get the last N messages and quit.
-Emoji
+quit, and get the last N messages and quit.
+Emoji verification is built-in
-verification is built-in which can be used to verify devices.
-End-to-end
-encryption is enabled by default and cannot be turned off. matrix-nio
+which can be used to verify devices.
+End-to-end encryption is enabled by
-(https://github.com/poljar/matrix-nio) and end-to-end encryption packages
-must be installed.
-See dependencies in source code (or README.md).
-For even
+default and cannot be turned off. ─── See dependencies in source code or in
-more explications run this program with the --help option or read the full
+README.md on Github.
+For even more explications and examples also read the
-documentation in the source code.
+documentation provided in the top portion of the source code and in the
+GithubREADME.md file.

 optional arguments:
   -h, --help            show this help message and exit
   -d, --debug           Print debug information.
 Use twice (-d -d) to enable
-                        debug information for everthing.
+                        more verbose debugging information.
   -c CREDENTIALS, --credentials CREDENTIALS
-                        On first run, information about homeserver, user,
+                        On first run, information about homeserver, user, room
-                        room id, etc. will be written to a credentials file.
+                        id, etc. will be written to a credentials file.
+By
-                        By default, this file is "credentials.json".
-On
+                        default, this file is "credentials.json".
+On further
-                        further runs the credentials file is read to permit
+                        runs the credentials file is read to permit logging
-                        logging into the correct Matrix account and sending
+                        into the correct Matrix account and sending messages
-                        messages to the preconfigured room.
-If this option is
+                        to the preconfigured room.
+If this option is provided,
-                        provided, the provided file name will be used as
+                        the provided file name will be used as credentials
-                        credentials file instead of the default one.
+                        file instead of the default one.
   -r ROOM [ROOM ...], --room ROOM [ROOM ...]
                         Send to this room or these rooms.
 None, one or
                         multiple rooms can be specified.
 The default room is